lusis/chef-logstash/README.md

 See the [elkstack community cookbook](https://supermarket.getchef.com/cookbooks/elkstack) for a great example of using the LWRPs provided by this cookbook.

-## Usage:

-Run Logstash on Ubuntu Lucid   : `vagrant up lucid32` or `vagrant up lucid64`

-Run Logstash on Centos 6 32bit : `vagrant up centos6_32`

-Logstash will listen for syslog messages on tcp/5140

 ## License and Author

 - Author:    John E. Vincent